MohamedTealeb/nasij_ward/SWAGGER_SETUP.md

 ## Overview

-Swagger UI has been integrated into your Node.js Express application to provide interactive API documentation.
+Swagger UI has been integrated into your Node.js Express application using a simple YAML configuration file.
 The documentation includes all available endpoints, request/response schemas, and examples.

 ## Access the Documentation